netgen-layouts/layouts-core/README.md

 Some parts of the administration interface are covered with Behat tests.
 These tests use Chrome WebDriver to run.
-Before running tests, you need to install the Chrome WebDriver and run it, together with the Symfony web server used for testing.
-There is a convenient shell script `tests/prepare_behat.sh`, which will download the latest Chrome WebDriver to `vendor/bin/chromedriver`, run it and start the test web server.
+Before running tests, you need to install the Chrome WebDriver and run it, together with the Symfony CLI used for testing.
+There is a convenient shell script `tests/prepare_behat.sh`, which will download the latest Chrome WebDriver and Symfony CLI and start the test web server.

 To run the tests, just execute the following: